-Don't miss this: Many other healthy vegetables recipes that you should place on your plate.
+Don’t miss this: Many other healthy vegetable recipes that you should place on your plate.

-Consuming high amounts of cruciferous vegetables like brussels sprouts has been associated with a lower risk of cancer becuase of the sulfur-containing compounds (namely sulforaphane).
+3. The sulfur in them is a cancer fighter and preventer.
+Consuming high amounts of cruciferous vegetables like brussels sprouts has been associated with a lower risk of cancer because of the sulfur-containing compounds (namely sulforaphane).

 1. Ask the right questions.